 In Lima, transportation, traffic and uncertainty are often major topics of discussion among locals.
 It’s also true with travellers for whom getting around the streets of the capital city of Peru, whether by bus or by taxi, from or to the airport in Lima, may sometimes seem like a quite an adventure for many different reasons.
-Before we get started, if you plan on visiting Peru anytime soon, please make sure to check our food tours in Lima.
+Before we get started, if you plan on visiting Peru anytime soon, please make sure to check our food tours available across the country, such as our Street Food Tour in Lima’s Historic Center or our Arequipa Food Tour that showcases ancestral Andean cuisine.
+On the fancier end, we have our Lima Gourmet Tour for a unique biodiverse experience.
+But let’s go back to airport transfers, shall we?

 Getting around in Lima – the main fears